dhubskyiedu/uniRegisterApp/README.md

 - role-based authentication
 - **JWT secure http-only cookies session security**
 - dedicated frontend verification
-- Wiseful cyber secure RESTful API design (all verifications via POST requests, password verification exclusively at the backend)
+- Security-conscious RESTful API architecture (all verifications via POST requests, password verification exclusively at the backend)

 ## Future refinements
 ### Planned refinements
 - code linting in the entire project
 - cyber security audit of the entire project
 - unit and functional testing of the entire project
-- RESTful API optimization: standartization of server responses
+- RESTful API optimization: standardization of server responses
-- interface and type standartization within the entire project
+- interface and type standardization within the entire project
 - logging all server error messages in text files in a dedicated folder
 ## Considered refinements
 - finer microservices decoupling: establishing dedicated containers for handling the operations of each of the user types separately